How Much Compensation Could I Claim?

 The length of time taken to recover from an injury is brought into the compensation equation also.
 Those who take longer to recover or endure any permanent side effects stand to gain a higher amount than someone who has recovered within a short period of time.

 If an injury has caused a disability then again this will influence the level of compensation awarded.
 This will need to be measured and verified by medical experts.
-To exemplify the varying levels in this element it is worth considering that a person who has become Quadriplegic as a result of an accident stands to receive from £212,500 to £265,000 whereas a person who is left Paraplegic is looking at figures from £144,000 to £186,500.
+To exemplify the varying levels in this element it is worth considering that a person who has become quadriplegic as a result of an accident stands to receive from £212,500 to £265,000 whereas a person who is left paraplegic is looking at figures from £144,000 to £186,500.
 Financial losses can greatly increase these figures.

 If a young person has suffered a serious injury, then the effects of that injury will continue for the rest of their lives which is likely to be a longer period of time than someone who is middle-aged, for example.
 Therefore, younger people usually receive higher settlement fees than those in an older age bracket.

 Loss of earnings, medical and travel expenses all pertain to costs associated with the injury which can be compensated for.
 Loss of earnings is a common theme in personal injury claims as many people are forced to stop working for a period of time or permanently; in the latter scenario future earning losses are also built into the calculation.
-Property damage is also considered and can include damage to a vehicle or a personal belonging.
+Property damage is also considered and can include damage to a vehicle or other personal belongings.

 Psychological damage through sexual or racial discrimination in the workplace, for instance, is deemed a serious injury and can offer claimants a large payment.
 If you lost your job as a result then future losses will also be reflected in a higher fee.
 In cases where the blame can be categorically placed on someone else then you are likely to gain a larger payment.
 In instances where there is joint blame and you take a certain percentage responsibility, then the compensation will be lower.